swiftlang/swift/docs/CppInteroperability/CppInteroperabilityManifesto.md

 C++ has complex overload resolution rules, in part to support certain API design patterns.
 Some API design patterns appeared as a consequence of overload resolution rules.
-Therefore, in C++ an "API atom" is an an overload set, not an individual function ([CppCon 2018: Titus Winters "Modern C++ Design (part 1 of 2)"](https://www.youtube.com/watch?v=xTdeZ4MxbKo)).
+Therefore, in C++ an "API atom" is an overload set, not an individual function ([CppCon 2018: Titus Winters "Modern C++ Design (part 1 of 2)"](https://www.youtube.com/watch?v=xTdeZ4MxbKo)).
 The same is also the case in Swift, so, fundamentally, there is no impedance mismatch here.